binnes/Node-RED-container-prod/Node-REDsourceControl/README.md

 components:
  - "node-red"

-title:  "Node-RED with source control"
+title:  "Version Control with Node-RED"
 subtitle:    "Learn how to enable the project feature in the Node-RED editor and show how to use the git integration within the editor to enable source control of a Node-RED application"

 type: howto